MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-flowfields.md

 FlowFields increase performance in activities such as calculating the balance of your customers.
 In traditional database systems, this involves a series of accesses and calculations before a result is available.
 By using FlowFields, the result is immediately available.
 You can further optimize the performance of Flowfields by enabling or disabling SIFT.
 For more information, see [SumIndexField Technology (SIFT)](devenv-sift-technology.md).

 FlowFields aren't physical fields that are stored in the database.
 They're a description of a calculation and a location for the result to be displayed.
 Because the information in FlowFields exists only at run time, values in FlowFields are automatically initialized to 0 (zero).
 To update a FlowField, use the [CalcFields Method (Record)](methods-auto/record/record-calcfields-method.md).
 If a FlowField is the direct source expression of a control on a page, then the FlowField is automatically calculated when the page is displayed.

+For more information and examples, see [Creating FlowFields and FlowFilters](devenv-creating-flowfields-and-flowfilters.md).

 ## FlowField types

 There are seven types of FlowFields.
 Each is described in the following table.